 International events and political developments may prompt large demonstrations in Kenya.
-Demonstrations over high food prices, controversial media and tax legislation have resulted in violence and arrests in the past.
+Demonstrations over high food prices, alleged corruption, controversial media and tax legislation have resulted in violence and arrests in the past.

 There have been regular outbreaks of violence across Kenya in recent years, though these usually take place away from areas frequented by tourists.
-Riots and clashes have occurred regularly in Mombasa in particular, with riots in February 2014, March 2013 and August 2012.
+In early 2015 demonstrations blocked the Moi South Lake road near Lake Naivasha and the Narok-Masaai Mara road near Narok and rioting caused disruptions along Limuru Road in Nairobi.
+Riots and clashes have occurred regularly in Mombasa, with riots in February 2014, March 2013 and August 2012.
 Further such events are likely.

-Isiolo and the A2 Highway to Moyale: We advise you to reconsider your need to travel to Isiolo and along the A2 Highway to Moyale, due to sporadic violent clashes that have caused a number of deaths and injuries.
-You should exercise extreme caution in these areas.
+A2 Highway from Isiolo to Moyale: We advise you to reconsider your need to travel along the A2 highway from Isiolo to Moyale, due to sporadic violent clashes which have resulted in a number of deaths and injuries.
+If you opt to travel along this road you should exercise extreme caution.